Not yet a Member?

 30+ HR education programs, including 4 NEW programs on hot topics, are available for registration.

 Join us in Chicago for the latest trends and technology in talent management, and what to expect in the future.

-With the presidential debates underway, the electorate is taking a closer look at Donald Trump's priorities.
+Now that Donald Trump has been elected president, the electorate is taking a closer look at his priorities.
 For HR professionals, his positions on issues affecting the workplace are of particular interest.
 In some cases, he is calling for less regulation; in other situations, he calls for more.
 And his proposals aren't without some controversy.

 Trump has promised to:

 Regulatory and Tax Reform

 Trump wants regulatory reform and would seek a temporary pause on new regulations and a review of old rules to see which should be scrapped.
 He would require each federal agency to prepare a list of all of the regulations it imposes on businesses and rank them from most critical to health and safety to least critical.
 Least critical regulations would be ripe for repeal.